haozhaozhe/PatchClamp-ShowConnection/README.md

 ## Input:
 No input necessary.
 Select the file in the file dialog box.
+The file name has to follow the exact same format datecX-cY.dat, where X is the cell stimulated (GoC) and Y is the cell recorded (GC)

 ## Output:
 No output.
 The plotted trace will automatically saved under the same directory.